-The S and R designations appear on your transcript.
-The S designations will signal to employers and professional and graduate programs that you have chosen community engaged learning experiences in your undergraduate education, while the R designation, indicates that you have chosen undergraduate research experiences in your undergraduate education.
+The S and R designations appear on the transcript.
+The S designations will signal to employers and professional and graduate programs that students have chosen community engaged learning experiences in their undergraduate education, while the R designation indicates that they have chosen undergraduate research experiences in their undergraduate education.